mikkosyrja/kuxaku/background.md

 ![inner system](images/systeminner.png)

-Because, in addition to dates, The Expanse universe lacks lots of other technical details, some additional improvisation is needed.
+Because, in addition to dates, The Expanse universe lacks lots of other technical details, some improvisation is needed.

 For example, location and orbit of Tycho Brahe (asteroid 1677) is used for Tycho Station.
 Yes, Tycho Station has drives and can be moved, but that doesn't happen too often.
 Most of the time it just circles around the sun like any other asteroid.